torerams/github-backup/README.md

-# GitHub backup script
+# GitHub and Bitbucket backup script

-This directory contains a script, `backup.py`, for backing up GitHub repositories.
+This directory contains a script, `backup.py`, for backing up GitHub and Bitbucket repositories.

-The script requires a GitHub token and a destination directory.
+The script requires a GitHub and Bitbucket token and a destination directory.
 It then uses the token to populate the destination directory with clones of all the repositories the token can access.

 Repeated runs only update the already existing backups and add new repositories, if any.